OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/authenticate-users-with-oauth.md

 }
 ```

-This pattern can be used anytime you want to conditionally display something depending on wether the current user is authenticated or not.
+This pattern can be used any time you want to conditionally display something depending on whether the current user is authenticated or not.

 - Import the require components
 - Wrap the component you want to update with the `widthDrupalOauthConsumer` HOC
 - Use the value of `props.userAuthenticated` to determine what to render

 Try it out!
 You should be able to login now using any Drupal user's username and password.
 When you log in you should be able to see the authorization token stored in local storage.
-And the application should update so that the navigation displays a log out link.
+The application should update so that the navigation displays a log-out link.

 ## Recap

 In this tutorial we added the ability for users to log in, and out, of our application.
-We started with some generic code for performing the OAuth handshake between React and Drupal in a React friendly way.
-Then, we defined two new components; `SignIn`, and `LogoutLink` which make use of that code to add a sign in form and log out link to our application.
-Finally, we updated the `Navigation` component so that it will display either a `SignIn` or a `LogoutLink` depending on the current users authentication state.
+We started with some generic code for performing the OAuth handshake between React and Drupal in a React-friendly way.
+Then, we defined two new components: `SignIn` and `LogoutLink`, which make use of that code to add a sign-in form and log-out link to our application.
+Finally, we updated the `Navigation` component so that it will display either a `SignIn` or a `LogoutLink` depending on the current user's authentication state.

 ## Further your understanding